static-frame/static-frame/README.rst

 <int64> <int64> <int64> <<U38>               <<U86>               <<U38>

-As with NumPy arrays, the ``Frame`` exposes numerous attributes of shape and size.
+As with a NumPy array, the ``Frame`` exposes common attributes of shape and size.

 >>> frame.shape
 (5000, 5)